Today we are back again with yet another gaming headset review of the read more MSI DS502 Gaming Headset.

 Moving on let me introduce you guys to some basic terminology i will be using henceforth while trying to explain the audible characteristics of the MSI DS502 gaming headset. (gaming specific only, i am not going to deep here with the audiophile stuff so bear with me) :

-1) Soundstage : This parameter decides on how well the audio device can reproduce the difference in sounds generated from different sources in a track which are placed at different lengths from the player/singer, for example some might be nearer to the player/singer in a game or a studio respectively and some might be farther away, an audio device with a fairly large soundstage can faithfully reproduce the minute differences and will enable the listener to feel as if he is literally in the middle of the action.
+you could look here 1) Soundstage : This parameter decides on how well the audio device can reproduce the difference in sounds generated from different sources in a track which are placed at different lengths from the player/singer, for example some might be nearer to the player/singer in a game or a studio respectively and some might be farther away, an audio device with a fairly large soundstage can faithfully reproduce the minute differences and will enable the listener to feel as if he is literally in the middle of the action.

 In simpler terms a larger soundstage creates a 3-D effect where the listener can visualize the location of the singer and the instruments or in case of games the enemies/friendlies around him.